-This is the third in my series of posts on the GlobalSight Web Services API.
+This is part four of my series of posts on the GlobalSight Web Services API.
 See below for the previous posts:

 - Interacting with the GlobalSight Web Services API from C#

 - GlobalSight Web Services API: Automate Translation Memory Upload

 Here, I’d like to cover how you can manipulate workflows in GlobalSight via the API.
 For example, dispatching a workflow, accepting tasks in a workflow, or completing or moving workflows on to the next step.